"Gastronomic Capital of the Americas."

 Llama & Alpaca Ranch - Along the way to Pisac, stop for a short visit of Awanacancha, where you will have the opportunity to see the different camelids that live in the Andes such as llamas, alpacas, vicuñas and guanacos.
 Alpacas have thick wool commonly used for textiles while the vicuñas are smaller and have delicate fur that is considered the finest in the world.

-Guided Visit of Pisac Market and Ruins / With Inca masonry of superlative quality, the stunning terracing following the contours of the mountain and superior view of the valley will leave you in awe.
+Guided Visit of Pisac Market and Ruins / At Pisac you will experience the sights and sounds of the town's famous markety, with a variety of handcrafts and fresh produce.
+Afterwards, continue on to the Pisac ruins.
+With Inca masonry of superlative quality, the stunning terracing following the contours of the mountain and superior view of the valley will leave you in awe.
+Explore at your own pace in this marvelous setting.

 Day 4 - Exploring the Sacred Valley

-Guided Visit to Maras & Moray -- A visit to Maras, the site of the remarkable and unusual Salinas, located in the heart of the Sacred Valley and not far from Urubamba. .
-This unique site, probably used for agricultural experimentation consists of several enormous terraced circular depressions.
+Guided Visit to Maras & Moray -- A visit to Maras, the site of the remarkable and unusual Salinas, located in the heart of the Sacred Valley and not far from Urubamba.
+This site consists of a huge number of watered terraces that collect salt by evaporation from the saline waters that gush from an underground stream.
+Built in a similar way to agricultural terraces seen throughout the Andes, the Salinas have been in use since pre-Colombian times.
+Visually, the shining, salt-encrusted terraces are extraordinary.
+Nearby Maras lie the enigmatic Inca terraces at the site of Moray.
+This unique site, probably used for agricultrual experimentation consists of several enormous terraced circular depressions.

 Day 5 - The Sacred Valley